ποΈ Sketch

 Example

-sketch repo --preset ts_package
+sketch repo --preset ts_package repo

 To get this tree output: